 Want To Publish Wide?

 Publishing wide means you are offering your book/s for sale at more than just Amazon.
 If you wish to publish wide, you cannot offer the book in KDP Select on Amazon.

 I have fallen in love with Draft2Digital, and plan to use them to publish all of my books.
 It is free to use.
 All you have to do is copy/paste your book and cover, and it formats everything for you, giving you a couple of choices, and they are adding more free stuff all the time.

 They have very easy to follow instructions and a great support staff.

-Here is the link I share for my book, Voyeur in the Mist which includes all the stores I’m selling at except Amazon.
+Here is the link I share for my first book, Voyeur in the Mist which includes all the stores I’m selling at except Amazon.
 I chose not to add it to this book at this time.